 Into this environment enters “Randle P. ‘Mac’ McMurphy” (Roger Campbell), committed by the court as a “psychopath” for what he mistakenly expects to be a more pleasant time than a six-month sentence on a penal work farm.
 Having lived by his wits for the most part on the wrong side of the law, running gambling games and the like, Mac instinctively senses that the residents of the all-male ward are as emasculated as Chief Bromden’s late father, in this case by Nurse Ratched who viciously shames and manipulates them into conformity by exploiting their weak points and guilt.
 In particular, she threatens to tell Billy’s mother about his “misbehavior,” the two women – Ratched and his mother – combining forces to repress his natural sexual urges so effectively that he is still a virgin in his 30s.
 By refusing to be emasculated, Mac sets himself up to challenge Nurse Ratched’s authority, first over minor issues such as changing the television watching times to be able to see the World Series.
 Eventually Mac smuggles in liquor and prostitutes “Candy Starr” (Emily Lamarre) and “Sandra” (Denise Roberge) – feminine antidotes for the puritanical feminity of Ratched, Flinn, and Billy’s mother – for a wild party, promising to end Billy’s virginity.

-The 1970s film version of Cuckoo’s Nest is so well known, one of the very few in history to will all five major Oscars (Best Picture, Actor in Lead Role, Actress in Lead Role, Director, and Screenplay) in its year of eligibility, that it has come to eclipse the original novel.
+The 1970s film version of Cuckoo’s Nest is so well known, one of the very few in history to win all five major Oscars (Best Picture, Actor in Lead Role, Actress in Lead Role, Director, and Screenplay) in its year of eligibility, that it has come to eclipse the original novel.
 While the film is unquestionably excellent on its own terms, it emphasizes the personal conflict between McMurphy and Nurse Ratched to the extent of driving out other themes.
 By following the novel more closely, the stage version is a more faithful and (as noted) far less sanitized capturing of the 1960s zeitgeist, especially that many of the patients are mentally ill as a coping mechanism for unfair treatment by society: Dale Harding because he is gay in an era when that made him an outcast and a criminal, Billy Bibbit because he has the normal sexual desires of a young man but is made to repress them and feel hopeless guilt, Chief Bromden because he and his Native American people were stripped of their land and turned into despairing alcoholics.
 To its credit, Attleboro’s stage production is very much not the film.

 Director David Blessinger made wise choices in staging Cuckoo’s Nest on two levels and creating distinct spaces, one more intimate with the audience where much of the action with the patients takes place and the other more removed where much of the action with the staff takes place.
 Two particularly interesting casting choices were Faiella, according to the program in real life a nurse for 44 years, as Nurse Ratched and Willis, in real life a URI psychology professor, as Dr. Spivey.
 Some of the supporting cast are very good, notably Aponte as Mancini whose hallucinations sometimes cleverly allow him to “see” the audience through the fourth wall, perfectly meshing with the theme of the insanity of the patients often arising out of their struggles to stay sane in impossible circumstances and thereby giving them insight to greater truth.
 Lively as Bibbit and Lee as Harding carry difficult roles well, especially as the former must affect a stutter that increases in intensity with his state of submission to Ratched.
 Of necessity, however, the play belongs to Faiella who manages just the right sneer as Ratched, to R. Campbell who demonstrates irrepressible excitement as McMurphy, and to MacAskill who literally rises to the occasion as the giant Bromden.